 - Look for the breaker marked “furnace” or “heat,” and make sure it’s switched “on.”
 If you discover a tripped breaker, it will be in the middle or “off” position.

 - Using one hand, quickly switch the breaker to the “on” position.
-If the breaker immediately trips and pops back to “off,” don’t touch it and contact a team member from Tri City Fuel & Heating Co., Inc. at 803-265-4208 right away.
+If the breaker immediately trips and pops back to “off,” don't try to reset it and contact a team member from Tri City Fuel & Heating Co., Inc. at 803-265-4208 right away.

 Regardless of your furnace’s age or brand, it has at minimum one regular wall switch set on or close to it.

 - Make sure the lever is flipped up in the “on” placement.
 If it was switched off, it could take your furnace up to five minutes to start.
 (If you’re unsure where to locate your furnace, check your basement, garage or utility closet.
 It could also be in a crawl space or attic.)

 When it comes to heater breakdowns, a filthy, full air filter is frequently the top offender.